deanishe/alfred-workflow/docs/tutorial_1.rst

 Writing your Python script
 ==========================

-Using your text editor of choice, create a new text file and save it in your workflow directory as ``pinboard.py`` (the name we used when setting up the Script Filter).
+Using your text editor of choice [#]_, create a new text file and save it in your workflow directory as ``pinboard.py`` (the name we used when setting up the Script Filter).